Glory-creat/Flutter/README.md

 # Day 1 dart learning(Dart syntax basics 1/3).
 Today, I continued my journey of learning Dart, and I focused on understanding the basic syntax and structure of the language.
 Here are the key points I covered:
-1. I learnt that Dart has various data types, including int, double, String, and bool, and I can use the var keyword for type inference.
+1. I learnt that Dart has various data types, including int, double, num, String, and bool, and I can use the var keyword for type inference.
-2. I used the 'print' function to output information to the console, which is essential for debugging and displaying results.
+4. I used the 'print' function to output information to the console, which is essential for debugging and displaying results.
-3. Comments in Dart can be added using '//' for single-line comments and '/* */' for multi-line comment.
+5. Comments in Dart can be added using '//' for single-line comments and '/* */' for multi-line comment.
 Plus, Comments are useful for documenting code.